 - One of the lawyers made a material legal mistake during the trial.

 The Court of Appeals will only evaluate the case to make sure everything was done in accordance with the law.
 They aren’t going to re-examine the facts of the case, and they will only reverse the decision if the judges are convinced that any mistakes made had a significant effect on your verdict.
-Because of that a “win on appeal,” actually can result in a new trial, rather than a new result.
+Because of that a “win on appeal,” actually can result in a new after the settlement or trial, rather than a new result.

 Also keep in mind that if you do intend to appeal, you must file notice of appeal within thirty days of the initial judgment.

 If the Defendant Doesn’t Honor the Settlement